andreabergia/angular-crash-course/README.md

 angular-crash-course
 ====================

 A crash course in AngularJS.
+Based upon Reveal.JS.